 This example rebuilds the full text search index for the users with user ids admin and testuser.

 Listing 9.
 Rebuild the index for multiple users

+'''

+sudo -u www-data php occ search:index:rebuild admin testuser

+'''

-''' docker-compose exec owncloud occ search:index:rebuild admin testuser This will delete all search index data for admin, testuser!
+This will delete all search index data for admin, testuser!
 Do you want to proceed?